 The Company may conduct transactions with derivatives for the Fund as part of the investment strategy.
-For purposes of efficient portfolio management, the Company may enter into derivative transactions on behalf of the Fund.
+In particular, for purposes of efficient portfolio management, the Company may enter into derivative transactions on behalf of the Fund.
 This may on occasion increase the risk of loss for the Fund.